 We can consume the messages in the provided topic with the

 Apache Kafka Use Cases

 Apache Kafka can be used in different cases.
 In this part, we will list the most convenient and popular of them.

 Kafka can be used for message broker.
-Kafka is designed as robust, stable, high-performance message delivery.
-In comparison to most messaging systems, Kafka has a better throughput, built-in partitioning, replication, and fault tolerance which makes is a good solution from small scale to large scale message processing applications.
+Kafka is designed as a robust, stable, high-performance message delivery.
+In comparison to most messaging systems, Kafka has better throughput, built-in partitioning, replication, and fault tolerance which makes is a good solution from small scale to large scale message processing applications.

 Website Activity Tracking

 The original use case for Kafka was able to rebuild a user activity tracking pipeline as a set of real-time publish-subscribe feeds.
 Activity tracking is often high volume as many activity messages are generated for each user page view.